Google Modernize Workspace Video Player

 Workspace has a video primitive to power the video experiences across Google Workspace.
 The Editors create a new video editing tool (Vids), Meet is improving their asynchronous meeting experience, and Drive is updating the video player to better support all cross-product journeys.
 These updates are all part of Workspace's effort to make video a more seamless and integrated part of Google Workspace.

-FOUNDATIONAL RESEARCH
+RESEARCH

-76% of users expressed frustration (n=650) due to playback quality, processing latency, missing features, feature discoverability
+76% of users expressed frustration due to:

-CSAT 57% • DSAT 30% (n=1401 responses)
+CSAT 56% • DSAT 30%

 “Looks like YouTube but doesn’t entirely behave like it”

-PROBLEMS TO SOLVE
+PROBLEMS

 OPPORTUNITY